dalenfree/azure-resume-challenge/README.md

 5. Allow the Javascript on the frontend to make an http GET request to pull the data from CosmosDB via the API/Function App in order for the new count to be displayed in the html;
 6. Throw an error if it something went wrong.

-I spent a few days working through each of these steps and ended up with the code below.
+I spent a few days working through each of these steps and ended up with some code that seems to get the job done.
 It's likely not near optimized, but, in conjunction with the JavaScript on the frontend, it works!

 ### Side Quest!
 Moving over to CLI
 At this point, I was feeling a little bit winded by the GUI in Azure.
 On my Linux machines (now and past) I learned pretty quickly that the best way to get things done efficiently is often through CLI, so I decided to dive into Azure CLI and do the coding bit in VSCode with assistance from ChatGPT and help pages.
 I also found that deploying the Function App via VSCode seemed to hang indefinitely (perhaps because I am on Debian), so I deployed the Function App code by using Azure CLI, which went pretty smoothly.